mun-lang/book/src/ch02-02-functions.md

 }
 ```

-Statements do not return values and can therefor not be assigned to another variable.
+Statements do not return values and can therefor not be assigned to another
+variable.

-Expressions evaluate to something and make up most of the rest of the code you write in Mun.
-Consider a simple math operation `5 + 6`, which is an expression that evaluates to `11`.
-Expressions can be part of a statement as can be seen in the example above.
+Expressions evaluate to something and make up most of the rest of the code you
+write in Mun.
+Consider a simple math operation `5 + 6`, which is an expression
+that evaluates to `11`.
+Expressions can be part of a statement, as can be seen
+in the example above.
 The expression `6` is assigned to the variable `y`.
 Calling a function is also an expression.

 ### Return values

 Functions can also return a value that is returned to the code that calls them.
 We don't name return values, but we do declare their type after an arrow (`->`).
-In Mun, the return value of the function is synonymous with the value of the final expression in the block of the body of a function.
-You can return early from a function by using the `return` keyword and specifying a value, but most functions return the last expression implicitly.
+In Mun, the return value of the function is synonymous with the value of the
+final expression in the block of the body of a function.
+You can return early
+from a function by using the `return` keyword and specifying a value, but most
+functions return the last expression implicitly.

 ```mun
 fn five() -> int {